ChristophP/web-react-components/README.md

 ## Credits

-Made with countless hours of bouncing around ideas with @layflags.
-Also intially inspired by talks with @tkreis and @rtfeldman, @tomekwi at the Elm Europe 2017.
+Made with countless hours of bouncing around ideas with `layflags`.
+Also intially inspired by talks with `tkreis` and `rtfeldman`, `tomekwi` at the Elm Europe 2017.